Positivity in Amplitudes and Quantum Entanglement

-We show that positivity of the imaginary part of forward elastic amplitudes for perturbative scattering is equivalent to consistency of the entanglement generated by the S-matrix, for states with arbitrary internal quantum numbers such as flavor.
+\centerline{ \bf Abstract} \begin{quote} We explore the connection of positivity of the imaginary part of forward elastic amplitudes for perturbative scattering with consistency of the entanglement generated by the S-matrix, for states with arbitrary internal quantum numbers such as flavor.
 We also analyze ``disentanglers,'' certain highly entangled initial states for which the action of the S-matrix is to decrease subsystem entanglement.
+As a by-product, we develop a framework based on wave packets to regularize the spacetime divergences that appear in the plane-wave derivation of the $2\to2$ entanglement expression. \end{quote}